-- When these locks are set, the rear doors cannot be opened from the inside. - The rear doors can be opened from the outside when the childproof door locks are set, but the doors are unlocked.
+When these locks are set, the rear doors cannot be opened from the inside.

+The rear doors can be opened from the outside when the childproof door locks are set, but the doors are unlocked.

-The childproof locks are located on the rear edge of each rear door and must be set separately for each
+The childproof locks are located on the rear edge of each rear door and must be set separately for each door.
+Setting the lock for one door will not automatically set the lock for both doors.

-• Insert the key and turn to the unlock position (key horizontal) to disengage the childproof lock.
+- Insert the key and turn to the lock position (key at an angle) to engage the childproof lock. - Insert the key and turn to the unlock position (key horizontal) to disengage the childproof lock.